-Implementation of the company's Human Rights Position, including our commitment to the VPSHR, is supported by the following summarized processes applied at the project and business unit levels.
-These processes reinforce ConocoPhillips' ongoing actions to meet our sustainable development commitments.
-The social component of the following processes includes human rights-related issues.
+Implementation of the company's Human Rights Position, including our commitment to the VPSHR, is done through processes which include human rights issues as part of social considerations at the project and business unit (BU) levels.
+These processes also reinforce ConocoPhillips' ongoing actions to meet our sustainable development commitments.